Mayank-Bharti/The-Data---AI-Challenge_Redrob/README.md

 - [⚡ Performance Metrics](#-performance-metrics)
 - [🛠️ Tech Stack](#️-tech-stack)
 - [💻 How to Run & Download Resources](#-how-to-run--download-resources)

+## 🚀 Overview

+This repository contains the source code for the **HDE-CM Architecture**, a highly optimized, dual-stage semantic ranking engine built to evaluate and rank 100,000 candidate profiles for a Founding Senior AI Engineer role.

+Instead of relying on simple keyword matching or slow, expensive LLM API calls, this system leverages a local **Deep Learning Neural Network (Sentence Transformers)** coupled with custom **Career Momentum (CM) Heuristics** to execute enterprise-grade semantic search in **under 6 seconds**.

 ## 🧠 Core Architecture